D3SOX/spotify-old-library-linux/README.md

 ### Arch Linux

-Fixing on Arch Linux is supported when using [`spotify-launcher`](https://archlinux.org/packages/spotify-launcher/)
+Fixing on Arch Linux (and distros based on it) is supported when using [`spotify-launcher`](https://archlinux.org/packages/spotify-launcher/)

 ```sh
 ./fix-spotify-archlinux.sh